Weekend Project: The Best Way to Clean Your Pontoon Carpet

 If you live in an area where boating is popular, there's a good chance you'll have car washes that also do cleaning services for boats, or dedicated boat wash companies.
 Take advantage.- Pros: Easy, convenient, cheap

-- Cons: Pressure can cause holes in carpet, unknown detergents can cause dryness/brittleness over time, size of wash bay may not be adequate (make sure you won't get stuck)
+- Cons: Pressure can cause holes in the carpet, unknown detergents can cause dryness/brittleness over time and the size of the wash bay may not be adequate (make sure you won't get stuck)

 Drying and Final Touches

-Once you've removed the debris, removed stains and deep cleaned your pontoon carpet, it's time to dry and fluff the carpet.
+Once you've removed the debris, removed stains and deep-cleaned your pontoon carpet, it's time to dry and fluff it.
 Drying thoroughly can reduce the chances of mold, mildew and moss growth.

 To speed up the drying process: Remove excess water with a wet/dry shop vacuum.
 Once the excess water has been removed, the sun can do the rest.